RouninMedia/Da3SH/README.md

 **Da3SH** (pronounced *dash*, despite the *3*) is component-based web architecture.

-But, unlike most other component-based web architecture approaches, **Da3SH** takes code and encodes it as data.
+But, unlike most other component-based web architecture approaches, **Da3SH** takes code and encodes it as *data*.

 **Da3SH** serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
 The serialized snippets are stored together in a single piece of JSON-encoded data representing a single rich component.